 In an incident, it is a priority to get a personnel-on-board list.
-In most cases the PLO will obtain the list from the company and pass this to Police Scotland Divisional Headquarters, Queen Street, Aberdeen.
-In the absence of a PLO the company may be asked by the Police to email the POB list to Police Scotland Divisional Headquarters, Queen Street, Aberdeen or the POB list may be collected by Police.
+In most cases the Police Liaison Officer will obtain the list from the company and pass this to Police Headquarters.
+In the absence of a PLO the company may be asked by the Police to FAX the POB to Police Headquarters or the POB may be collected by Police.